-John’s gospel and Matthew’s gospel are of particular interest from a Jewish perspective.
-Whereas Matthew frequently explains precisely how Jesus fulfilled prophecy, John’s gospel includes the seven miracles and ‘I AM’ statements and shows the deity of the Lord Jesus as the Son of God and Messiah.
+John’s Gospel and Matthew’s Gospel are of particular interest from a Jewish perspective.
+Whereas Matthew frequently explains precisely how Yeshua (Jesus) fulfilled prophecy, John’s gospel includes the seven miracles and ‘I AM’ statements and shows the deity of the Lord Jesus as the Son of God and Messiah.
 Nicodemus journey to faith can be followed by looking at John 3, 7 and 19.

 The first passage is usually expounded from John 3:1 though it is important to consider the context from the preceding verses.
 Jesus had turned water into wine at the wedding feast at Cana, cleansed the temple (note that happened on two occasions) and speaking of His body said that He would raise the temple in three days though His audience were perplexed and thought He was speaking of Herod’s Temple.